survivejs/webpack-book/manuscript/output/01_targets.md

 ### Setting Up an npm Script

-Given the `build` target of the project has been taken already by the main application, we should set up a separate one for generating the library.
+Given the `build` target of the project has been taken already by the main application, you should set up a separate one for generating the library.
 It will point to a library specific configuration file to keep things nice and tidy.

 **package.json**